keshsad/keshsad-v1/keshlib/therapy-app/README.md

 - cloud and local storage
 - generous free tier
+- one entry a day for free users, unlimited for paid

 - minimal interface
 - quick access, easily accessible, only essential menus